rafi-n/challenge_M01/README.md

 \* EH/s: Exahashes per second, Exa=10<sup>18</sup>

-One of the best metrics for crypto mining is hashes per second (H/s).
-When crypto is created, it has to be written to the blockchain through solving complicated mathematical problems to verify hashes.
-So the amount of crypto mined is directly associated with how many hashes are created in a given time.

 Hive and Riot crypto production is summarized in the table below:

 |Company|BTC Holdings 2022|